 In the past decade, Facebook usage has risen dramatically, changing the way people relate, communicate, and live.
-Although a variety of social media sites exist, Facebook remains the largest social media network with 1.84 billion users that visit the social networking site on a daily basis.
+Although a variety of social media sites exist, Facebook remains the largest social media network with 2.958 billion monthly active users (Statista, 2023).
 However, while Facebook has grown in popularity, researchers and practitioners have begun expressing concerns about its impact on mental health.

 The early optimism about its potential benefits (Gentile, Twenge, Freeman, & Campbell, 2012; Gonzales & Hancock, 2011) has given way to widespread concern about its possible negative consequences over users’ quality of life and emotional well-being (Yoon, Kleinman, Mertz & Brannick, 2019).
 Recently, the Netflix’s documentary The Social Dilemma presented a dystopian picture of social media, showing how its pervasive design can affect user’s behaviors, emotion, and thoughts.
 It is therefore essential to understand what the potential psychological effects of using Facebook are on the general population.
 Specifically, there exists ample literature investigating the emotional consequences of Facebook use on both adults and adolescents.

 Nowadays, while further research is necessary, the negative effects of the excessive use of Facebook have been well documented for a variety of psychological constructs:

 The exposure to social media is usually associated with changes in self-evaluation (which includes self-esteem) due to social comparison processes and their consequences.
 Authors like Vogel (Vogel, Rose, Roberts & Eckes, 2014) revealed that Facebook use is linked to lower self-esteem in adults, due to an increased exposure to upward social comparisons.